-Michelle D. Ravenscroft, Bee Hughes, Charlotte Dann and Paul G. Nixon (Editors)

 Michelle D. Ravenscroft, Bee Hughes, Charlotte Dann and Paul G. Nixon (Editors), Talking Bodies III: Transformations, Movements and Expression, 2021, ISBN 978-1-910481-14-1, £22.99.

 This book can be purchased directly from the publisher using this ordering system and through booksellers and distributors.
 This order is for print books only and these are despatched through the postal system.
-The ebook version will be available through Google Play and library collections including EBSCO, Ebook Central and Gardners.
+The ebook version is available through Google Play, Perlego and library collections including EBSCO, Ebook Central and Gardners.

 For more information on all University of Chester Press books, please visit: www.chester.ac.uk/university-press